CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Overview

 **Implicit tiling** describes a Cesium 3D Tileset while enabling new data structures and algorithms for near constant time random access and dynamic tileset generation.
 It makes fast, efficient high resolution (meter or centimeter scale) global dataset streaming possible.
 The tileset is uniformly subdivided and organized for ease of read and write without the need to read the entire tileset at once.
-The subdivision enables random access, smaller tileset JSON files, and faster loading.
+The subdivision, using full and sparse quad and octrees, enables random access, smaller tileset JSON files, and faster loading.

 Implicit tiling provides a method for accessing tiles by tile coordinates.
 This allows for abbreviated tree traversal algorithms.